armbian/documentation/docs/Developer-Guide_Build-Preparation.md

 ## Providing build configuration

-After the first run of `compile.sh` a new configuration file `config-example.conf` and symlink `config-default.conf` will be created.
+After the first run of `compile.sh` a new configuration file `config-example.conf` and symlink `config-default.conf` will be created in `userpatches`.
 You may edit it to your needs or create different configuration files using it as a template.
+To start a build with a specific configuration file, e.g. for `config-foo.conf`
+	./compile.sh foo

 Alternatively you can supply options as command line parameters to compile.sh.
 Example: